Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 La Cuvette

-Unlike at Grand Baie Beach, there are no boats on La Cuvette, which makes swimming and snorkeling much more enjoyable.
+Unlike at Grand Baie Beach, there are no boats on La Cuvette, which makes swimming much more enjoyable.

 The beach is small though, so plan to get there early to get a spot in the shade.